BeardyWalrus/blog/docs/_posts/2020-09-28-enlightenment.md

 This is absolutely not what I was expecting when researching different courses to take, in fact, given I was looking at other MPhil courses, seems very appropriate.
 It reminds me of other times in my life, where, whichever path I would have taken, the timeline would eventually converge.

-Back in 1997, I applied for bachelors degrees at two universities, Nottingham Trent, and Bristol.
+Back in 1997, I applied for bachelor's degrees at two universities, Nottingham Trent, and Bristol.
 These were both sandwich degrees, where the third year of study is spent in industry.
 I was accepted to both and chose Nottingham Trent.

 During my interviews for my industrial placement, I was presented with the opportunity to move to Germany and work for a research institute.
 I lept at the chance.
 A few emails exchanged with a PhD student who was to be my mentor and some other students who were currently on placement, I packed my suitcase, took a flight and a train to a city in Germany I couldn't pronounce, let alone spell.
 Spending the first night sleeping on a mattress in the attic of a student from Bristol University I thought nothing of it.
 Over the next year, I met 4 other Bristol university students, 3 of which were on the same course I would have chosen.